 *Whispers* I discovered a magic tea.

-I’ve been poorly since New Year.
-I’ve tried EVERYTHING.
-I’ve inhaled steam, I’ve swallowed spoonfuls of honey, I’ve eaten raw garlic, dozens of oranges and more medication than I even want to think about.
-Nothing has had anywhere near the overall effect of Turmeric Tea.
+I had tried EVERYTHING.
+I inhaled steam, I swallowed spoonfuls of honey, I ate raw garlic, dozens of oranges and more medication than I even want to think about.
+Nothing had anywhere near the overall effect of Turmeric Tea.

-Until recently, Turmeric wasn’t something I cooked with very often, but I’ve been researching old remedies and kept coming across recommendations.
-If I’m to believe the tea drinkers of the past, Turmeric acts as everything from an anti-inflammatory, to a youth serum!
+Turmeric wasn’t something I cooked with very often, but while researching old remedies, I kept coming across recommendations.
+If we’re to believe the tea drinkers of the past, Turmeric acts as everything from an anti-inflammatory, to a youth serum!
 In India, it’s been used in cooking, skin care and medicine for centuries.